McRaeAlex/tiny-raytracer/README.md

 ### Future:

+Currently need to use cgmath.
+It will be a fairly large rewrite but the use of traits and generics should make the programs much better.
+- [ ] TODO: intergrate cgmath

 Now that I have this framework set up I will work on adding more renderables, including planes and meshes and provide a way for the background to be changed from a single color to a image.
 Another thing is reflection and refraction are